 The 4-H uncrewed aerial system or UAS project explores the world from above the trees and discovers new frontiers with UASs.
 UASs are commonly known as Uncrewed Aerial Vehicles (UAVs) or drones.
 Members explore the uses and applications of uncrewed aerial system including how UASs link to other projects such as geology, robotics, electronics, crop science and many more.

-- 1. The 4-H members must be currently enrolled in the 4-H Uncrewed Aerial System project to exhibit in this division. - 2.
+- 1. The 4-H members must be currently enrolled in the 4- H Uncrewed Aerial System project to exhibit in this division. - 2.
 Each exhibitor may enter one exhibit per class.
-Exhibit must have been completed during the current 4-H year - 3.
+Exhibit must have been completed during the current 4- H year - 3.
 The information that accompanies the UAS must be limited to the 4-H STEM Exhibit Information Form which is affixed to a 10" x 13" envelope.
 This envelope should NOT be attached to the UAS.
-This may be downloaded from www.uas.engtech4ks.com .
+This may be downloaded from www.uas.engtech4ks.com.
 Any UAS exhibit not including this completed envelope will receive an automatic participation ribbon.
-All revisions of forms previously released for the STEM division dated prior to current year are void for use and new forms must be obtained and used that are dated by the Kansas State 4-H Office for the current year. - 4.
-Each exhibit MUST include a video of the youth operating their UAS.
-This allows judges to get a better understanding of the exhibit and allows the youth the opportunity to fully demonstrate their exhibit.
-The video should be no longer than 8 minutes and should be placed on the CD, DVD, USB drive, or similar. - 5.
-Exhibitor's name, county or district, age, and years(s) in project must be tagged or labeled in a prominent location on the exhibit.
+All revisions of forms previously released for the STEM division dated prior to current year are void for use and new forms must be obtained and used that are dated by the Kansas State 4-H Office for the current year.

-- 6. Uncrewed Aerial System that include or depict weaponry of any kind will be disqualified. - 8.
-If modifications are made to the exhibit a page should be attached noting those modifications. - 9.
+- 4. Exhibitor's name, county, age, and years(s) in project must be tagged or labeled in a prominent location on the exhibit. - 5.
+Uncrewed Aerial System that include or depict weaponry of any kind will be disqualified. - 6.
+If modifications are made to the exhibit a page should be attached noting those modifications. - 7.
 If a safety violation is noted by the judges, superintendent, or other staff, the exhibitor's exhibit, at the judges' discretion, will receive a participation ribbon.